ztyyLV/web-twain-docs/info/schedule/Stable.md

 # Stable Releases

-## 18.4
+## 18.4 (09/26/2023)

-### Highlights
+### This Version's Highlights
--	Added the ability to change the in viewer selection indicator
+-	Added the ability to stylize the selection box in the Viewer and Image Editor.
--	Added the ability to retrieve the selected area as a blob or base64 string
+-	Added the ability to retrieve the selected area as a blob or base64 string.
--	Added property to relocate installers
+-	Added a property to relocate the server side folder that houses the Dynamsoft Service installers.

 ### New APIs and Properties
-#### Viewer Improvements
+#### Viewer and Image Editor Improvements
-- Added `updateSelectionBoxStyle()` to allow custom styling of the selection UI.
+- Added `UpdateSelectionBoxStyle()` to both the Viewer and the Image Editor to allow for custom styling of the rectangular selection box used when selecting a portion of an image in the Viewer and Image Editor.

 #### Editor Functionality
-- Added `outputSelectedArea()` to export the selected image area to blob or base64.
+- Added `OutputSelectedAreaAsync()` to export the selected image area to blob or base64.

 #### Resource Optimization
 - Added `Dynamsoft.DWT.ServiceInstallerLocation` to allow moving the dist folder to a different location than the Resources folder.